 However, to date, the Beijing local-level tax bureau has not implemented Circular 157 and is holding the view that the relevant provisions might not apply to HNTE in Science & Technology Park of Haidian District, where Fenghuang On-line is located.
 Therefore Fenghuang On-line has kept its current practice unchanged.
 The Group expects more guidance to be issued in the future.
 Upon the issuance of such guidance, Fenghuang On-line's effective tax rate might increase.
 If Circular 157 were implemented with a retroactive effect, Fenghuang On-line would be liable to pay additional taxes for its historical earnings before the implementation of Circular 157.
-The Group did not recognize liability for this uncertainty as it believes the probability of a retroactive implementation is
+The Group did not recognize liability for this uncertainty as it believes the probability of a retroactive implementation is remote.

-In 2008, Tianying Jiuzhou has been qualified as HNTE under the EIT Law.
+In 2008, Tianying Jiuzhou qualified as HNTE under the EIT Law.
 Therefore, Tianying Jiuzhou was entitled to the preferential tax rate of 15% from 2008 to 2010.
-In 2011, Tianying Jiuzhou resubmitted applications for qualification as an HNTE, which were approved in October 2011.
-Therefore, Tianying Jiuzhou was subject to a 15% income tax rate from 2011 to 2013.
+In 2011 and 2014, Tianying Jiuzhou resubmitted applications for qualification and was approved as an HNTE.
+Therefore, Tianying Jiuzhou was subject to a 15% income tax rate from 2011 to 2016.

-Yifeng Lianhe was qualified as an HNTE under the EIT Law in 2011, and therefore was subject to 15% income tax rate from 2011 to 2012.
-In 2013, Yifeng Lianhe was no longer qualified as an HNTE pursuant to the joint annual inspection by the Ministry of Science and Technology, the Ministry of Finance and the State Administration of Taxation, and was subject to a 25% EIT rate for the year 2013.
+Yifeng Lianhe qualified as an HNTE under the EIT Law in 2011, and therefore was subject to 15% income tax rate from 2011 to 2012.
+In 2013, Yifeng Lianhe was no longer qualified as an HNTE pursuant to the joint annual inspection by the Ministry of Science and Technology, the Ministry of Finance and the State Administration of Taxation, and was subject to a 25% EIT rate for the years of 2013 and 2014.

-Tianying Chuangzhi, Fenghuang Mingdao, Fenghuang Tianbo, Tianying Chuangzhan, Fenghuang Feiyang and Jirong Wenhua were subject to a 25% EIT rate for all the years presented.
+Tianying Chuangzhi, Fenghuang Mingdao, Tianying Chuangzhan, Fenghuang Feiyang , Jirong Wenhua and Fenghuang Borui were subject to a 25% EIT rate for all the years presented.

-In 2012, Fenghuang Yutian has been qualified as a Software Enterprise.
+In 2012, Fenghuang Yutian qualified as a Software Enterprise.
 As 2013 was the first year Fenghuang Yutian generated taxable profit, it is exempted from EIT for years 2013 and 2014, and will be subject to a 50% tax reduction in its EIT rate for the subsequent three years.

 The EIT Law also provides that an enterprise established under the Laws of foreign countries or regions but whose "de facto management body" is located in the PRC be treated as a resident enterprise for PRC tax purposes and consequently be subject to the PRC income tax at the rate of 25% for its global income.
 The Implementing Rules of the EIT Law merely define the location of the "de facto management body" as "the place where the exercising, in substance, of the overall management and control of the production and business operation, personnel, accounting, properties, etc., of a non-PRC company is located."
-Based on a review of surrounding facts and circumstances, the Group does not believe that it is likely that its operations outside of the PRC should be considered a resident enterprise for PRC tax purposes.
 However, due to limited guidance and implementation history of the EIT Law, if PNM is treated as a resident enterprise for PRC tax purposes, the Company would be subject to PRC tax on worldwide income at a uniform tax rate of 25% retroactive to January 1, 2008.